Updated: Aug 30

 Makes 4 pieces of crispy chicken

-A delicate bouquet of flowers, my dirty pink socks, and a smudged laptop screen.
+A bouquet of flowers, my dirty pink socks, and a smudged laptop screen.
 In that order.
-Yesterday was my 24th trip around the sun and today I'm staring at the flowers my parents sent, my grim socks, and oddly enough, my laptop.
+Yesterday was my 24th birthday and today I'm staring at the flowers my parents sent, my grim socks, and my laptop.
 This morning, I exclaimed that I loved the flowers, and my partner reminded me, for the third time, that I didn't love the flowers, I loved the sentiment.
 He's right.
-I wondered how he was so right, and why he repeated the phrase three times.
-Then I remembered that we once spoke about gifts, and what we each would genuinely appreciate down the line.
-I emphatically said 'don't get me flowers'.
-I had to quickly amend that statement; I said 'don't get me flowers, unless you take care of them'.
+I wondered how he was so right – I prefer to be unpredictable you see.
+Then I remembered that we once spoke about gifts, and what each of us would genuinely appreciate down the line.
+I emphatically said, 'don't get me flowers'.
+I had to quickly amend that statement; I said, 'don't get me flowers, unless you take care of them'.
 For the act of taking care of and arranging flowers, is the loving act, not the purchase of the perennials themselves.
+He has gotten me flowers and not taken care of them but for the sake of this article we’ll pretend he’s perfect and always wipes the bench when he does the dishes.

-I fry, sauté, bake, slice, season, and all the other kitcheny things so often that it never feels like much of an effort to cook for another person.
-Especially not something so elemental as a panko fried chicken breast.
-However, this June has been birthday season; jovial june, fete frolic, hullabaloo hour.
-And those 30 dollars you spend on ingredients to make a perfectly crisp chicken breast, a fennel salad, a hollandaise, and a chocolate cake, will mean more than the 100 dollars nextdoor nelly spent on a bottle of champagne.
+As a cook, I fry, sauté, bake, slice, season, and do all other manner of kitcheny things so often that it never feels like much of an effort to cook for another person.
+Especially not something so basic as a panko crumbed chicken breast.
+However, as June is birthday season in my orbit; enter jovial june, fete frolic, hullabaloo hour, I’m in consistent present-giving mode.
+That thirty dollars you spend on ingredients to make a perfectly crisp chicken breast, a fennel salad, and a hollandaise, will mean more than the hundred dollars corporate Ryan spent on a bottle of champagne.

-I truly appreciated the sentiment of those flowers, but the effort to keep them alive?
-That would be a notch above.
+I truly appreciated the sentiment of those flowers, but the effort to keep them alive, that would’ve thawed the cockles.
 As would the endeavour to make a delicious piece of chicken.

 2 chicken breasts